ucsb-cs16/f19/_lab/lab00.md

 * Help us get to know you
 * Learn about some of the tools you will be using in this class (gradescope and github)

-This lab must be completed INDIVIDUALLY.
-In the subsequent labs you are encouraged to work with a programming partner.
+## This lab must be completed INDIVIDUALLY.

 # Get setup with the tools for this course